HKUSTSMARTLab/HKUSTSMARTLab.github.io/_posts/2025-10-22-smartpath.md

 ---

-### About Smart Lab
+### About SmartX Lab

-**Smart Lab**, led by Prof. Hao Chen at HKUST, is dedicated to advancing trustworthy AI technologies for healthcare and science.
+**SmartX Lab**, led by Prof. Hao Chen at HKUST, is dedicated to advancing trustworthy AI technologies for healthcare and science.
 Our research spans large-scale models for healthcare, computer-assisted intervention, AI for science, and bioinformatics.
 Our mission is to drive a transformative revolution in medical practice and scientific discovery, shaping a healthier future.

 ### About The Hong Kong University of Science and Technology